The coronavirus’ effect on ecommerce, the merchants who provide it and the consumers who depend on it shift by the day — or hour.

 It is a wise and necessary decision aimed at contributing to the national imperative of “flattening the curve,” or slowing the spread of COVID-19.
 It also, of course, has ramifications for online retailers who rely on a signature as confirmation that a package made it safely to its intended customer.

-Without a signature as proof of delivery, merchants could experience a spike in item-not-received (INR) claims.
+Without a FedEx signature release as proof of delivery, merchants could experience a spike in item-not-received (INR) claims.
 Some of the increase could be attributed to shoppers seeking to take advantage of a bad situation.

 - FedEx and UPS are no longer requiring signatures on many ecommerce deliveries that have historically required signatures.
 The companies want to protect workers and consumers from the spread of COVID-19.